INDIVIDUAL

 -

-Dialectical Behavioural Therapy (DBT) was first intended for people with borderline personality disorder (BPD) but has been adjusted to help those with various mental health issues like substance use disorders, eating disorders, and depression.
-DBT is rooted in the idea of balance between acceptance and change.
-It teaches skills for managing emotions, fostering healthy relationships, dealing with distress, and controlling behaviour.
+Dialectical Behaviour Therapy (DBT) was originally developed for people with borderline personality disorder (BPD) but has been adapted to help those with various mental health issues like substance use disorders, eating disorders, and depression.

 DBT is often useful in treating personality disorders such as BPD, and anxiety disorders.